stefanotorresi/facile-it.github.io/content/blog/eng/angular1-component-a-path-to-angular2.md

 ---

-AngularJS with version 1.5, has introduced natively  the concept of WebComponent, "inheriting" much of the experience made with Angular 2.
+With version 1.5 and newer, Angular (formerly now as AngularJS, but apparently now *it's just Angular*) has introduced their own interpretation of [Web Components][web-components], back-porting the *Components* from Angular 2.0.

-Using Components with AngularJS today not only means writing code much more easily upgradeable to Angular 2, (especially if written in ES6), but also allows you to modularize and reuse more easily code, in line with the modern frontend programming style that will be more and more oriented to the components.
+Using *Components* with Angular today not only means writing code much more easily upgradeable to future Angular versions (especially using ES6), but it also allows you to modularize and reuse code more easily, in line with the modern frontend programming style that will be more and more modular.

 But, as with anything new, there are open questions:

 - When should you use it?
 - Why should you use it?
-- What’s the difference between it and .directive()?
+- What’s the difference between `.component()` and `.directive()` APIs?

-According to the official documentation, a component is like a directive ... but more easier to use!
+According to the official documentation, a *Component* is like a *Directive*... but easier to use!

 ## Directive vs Component

 **Directive:**

+- was the main API to access the DOM in Angular 1.x;
-- isolate parts of the DOM to create components
+- isolates parts of the DOM to create reusable building blocks;
-- be an attributes of a tag
+- can be both a [DOM element][MDN DOM Element docs] **and/or** a [DOM attribute][MDN DOM Attribute docs];
-- you can compose and manipulate the DOM or model and so on (using link & compile function).
+- uses link and compile functions to operate on the DOM and the  model.

 **Component:**

+- is an higher level abstraction of *directives*
-- can be only a tag (which aggregate other)
+- can only be a DOM element (and aggregate others)
-- have isolated scopes by default
+- has an isolated scope by default
-- automatically use controllerAs syntax
+- automatically uses `controllerAs` syntax
-- use controllers instead of link functions
+- uses controllers instead of link functions
-- bindToController option is on by default
+- has `bindToController` option on by default

 ## Coding comparison